ggomes/otm-mpi/README.md

 ## Scenario splitting

 The first step is to split the network into parts for each compute process.
-This is done with the OTM MPI network splitter, which is contained in the OTM MPI jar file.
+This is done with the OTM MPI splitter, which is packaged with the OTM MPI jar file.
 You can obtain the jar file [here](https://mymavenrepo.com/repo/XtcMAROnIu3PyiMCmbdY/edu/berkeley/ucbtrans/otm-mpi/1.0-SNAPSHOT/) (download the most recent large jar file).
 Or you can build it from source using [Maven](http://maven.apache.org/).
-See [this](XXX).
-To build the jar you will need to install Metis following [these](XXX) steps.
+See [this](https://github.com/ggomes/otm-mpi/blob/master/scripts/build_splitter.sh).
+To build the jar you will need to install Metis following [these](#building-the-splitter-from-source) steps.

-[This script](XXX) shows how to run the splitter:
+This [script](https://github.com/ggomes/otm-mpi/blob/master/scripts/run_splitter.sh) shows how to run the splitter:
 ```
 java -jar <OTM MPI jar file> [prefix] [config file] [number of pieces]
 ```

-+ [prefix]: This is a string that is prepended to all output files. e.g. prefix=`/home/username/otm-mpi-output/myrun' will put all output files into the `/home/username/otm-mpi-output/' folder and prepend them with 'myrun'.
++ [prefix]: This is a string that is prepended to all output files. e.g. prefix=`/home/username/otm-mpi-output/myrun` will put all output files into the `/home/username/otm-mpi-output/` folder and prepend them with `myrun`.

 + [config file]: The absolute path and name for the OTM XML file.